BhanuVamshi02/Shopnow-new/README.md

-Certainly, if it's a React Vite app, you can specify that in your README.
-Here's an updated version:

 # ShopNow E-Commerce Platform

 An innovative e-commerce platform, ShopNow, built with React and Vite, prioritizes responsive web design for an optimal user experience across devices.